oracle-livelabs/analytics-ai/oac-sm-security/configure-security/configure-security.md

-# Title of the Lab
+# Configure Security

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to ...
+This lab walks you through the steps to configure the security in the semantic modeler using the application roles and session variables defined in the previous tasks to filter the data.
+The Data Filter is where the expression is created that is appended to the OAC Where clause for each query.
+Please note Data Filters are not executed for users who explicitly or implicitly have the BI Service Administrator role.

-Estimated Time: -- minutes
+Estimated Time: 20 minutes

-### About <Product/Technology> (Optional)
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than two sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
-* Objective 1
+* Identify the tables
 * Objective 2
 * Objective 3